 How to tackle technical trail running

-Technical trail running is a lot of fun and a great way to push yourself outdoors, but it requires some tweaks to your technique and gear to make sure you stay safe and injury-free (Image credit: Getty)
+Technical trail running is a lot of fun and a great way to push yourself, but it means some tweaks to your technique and gear to keep you safe and injury-free

 Whether you’ve been perusing the best trail running shoes looking for a new pair, considering trying a new trail running route or even signing up for a race, you might have seen mention of technical trails.
 But what is technical trail running, anyway, and are you up for the challenge?